SMSpp-Project/tools/README.md

     t, a_0, a_1, ..., a_k, b

-where t is a stage (an integer between 0 and time horizon minus 1), a_0, ..., a_k are the coefficients of the cut, and b is the constant term of the cut.
+where 't' is a stage (an integer between 0 and time horizon minus 1), 'a_0', ..., 'a_k' are the coefficients of the cut, and 'b' is the constant term of the cut.

 As a preprocessing, given redundant cuts can be removed by using the `-e` option.
 Notice that all cuts will be subject to being removed, whether they